23 Unexpected Signs You're at Risk for Heart Disease

-If you aren’t exercising or being especially active, excessive sweating could signal the onset of a heart attack, according to a University of Illinois at Chicago study presented at the American Heart Association’s annual meeting in 2005.
-And, of course, that means you’ll want to get to the hospital as soon as possible, especially if the perspiration is accompanied by discomfort in the chest, arm, neck, or jaw.
+If you aren't exercising or being especially active, excessive sweating could signal the onset of a heart attack, according to an oft-cited study presented at the American Heart Association's annual meeting in 2005.
+And, of course, that means you'll want to get to the hospital as soon as possible, especially if the perspiration is accompanied by discomfort in the chest, arm, neck, or jaw.

 You have open sores on your feet.